-Organize students in groups of three to four for a supported research and inquiry project inspired by the Bruce books.
-Give students the opportunity to use text and online resources to explore the topics of Habitat, Migration, or Hibernation.
-Some guiding questions are: What are the habitats of geese, bears, and mice?
+Assign students to groups of 3-4 for a supported research and inquiry project.
+With teacher assistance and prompting give students the opportunity to use text and online resources to explore the topics of Habitat, Migration, and Hibernation.
+Consider the following questions and directions:

+- Habitat: What is a habitat?
+Describe the habitats of geese, bears, and/or mice. - Migration: What is migration?
 Where do animals typically migrate?
-Why is migration important?
-What is hibernation?
+Why is migration important? - Hibernation: What is hibernation?
 When do bears hibernate?
 Why do bears hibernate?

-Instruct each group to create a poster with images and sentences related to its topic.
-Give each group two to five minutes to share its poster with the class.
-After the group explains its key points, the class should pose questions about the topic.
-Its questions are aligned with discourse emphasized in the Speaking and Listening Standards.
-(Speaking and Listening: Comprehension and Collaboration: SL.K.1, SL.1.1; Writing: Research to Build and Present Knowledge: W.K.7, W.1.7)
+Allow each group to create a poster with images (or illustrations) and sentences related to their topic.
+Give each group 2-5 minutes to share their poster with the class.
+After the group explains their key points, the class should pose questions about the topic.
+The presentation, questions, and answers are aligned with discourse emphasized in the Speaking and Listening Standards.
+(Speaking and Listening: Research to Build and Present Knowledge: SL.K.1, SL.
+1.1; Writing: Research to Build and Present Knowledge: W.K.7, W.1.7)